Accreditations & Specializations

 Shelli Scott (she/her)

 Shelli facilitates our administrative services.
 She is responsible for billing, scheduling, and helping our creative practices run as smoothly as possible.
 Provides services in English.
+If French (or a different language) communication is required, Shelli will be happy to connect you with an appropriate representative to address your inquiry in your preferred language.

 News